On this page:

-At Wright State University, the resident assistant (R.A.) position is an integral position.
+At Wright State University, the resident assistant (RA) is integral to the success of our residential students.
 Resident assistants are student employees who have direct and constant, day-to-day interactions with residents.
-As an R.A., you will develop your leadership skills and enhance your communication skills while gaining a better understanding of yourself and others.
+As an RA, you will develop your leadership skills communication skills, while gaining a better understanding of yourself and others.

-If you have a passion for reaching out and working with fellow students on a daily basis, the R.A. position is a good fit for you.
-This position requires strong leadership from you.
-You must be available to residents for significant periods of time, which is critical to successfully develop your community and to effectively complete your position responsibilities.
+If you have a passion for day-to-day outreach and helping others succeed, making lifelong connections, and growing alongside your peers, the RA position is a good fit for you.
+This position requires strong leadership and a commitment to residential students.
+You must be available to residents for significant periods of time, which is critical to successfully developing your community and effectively completing your position responsibilities.

-Due to the time demands of the R.A. position, applicants who plan to take more than the normal undergraduate 18-credit-hour schedule will need to receive advance approval.
-Applicants who plan to take graduate classes or participate in student teaching, internships, co-ops, or nursing clinicals will require approval from the associate director for residence life.
-Applicants who hold paid positions in student organizations (i.e., UAB, Student Government, etc.) or on-campus may not be employed as an R.A. if hours for that position add up to more than 10 hours per week.
-Resident assistants are limited to no more than 12 hours of outside commitments, including secondary employment (maximum 10 hours), community involvement, or campus leadership activities.
+Due to the required time commitment of the RA position, applicants who plan to take more than the normal undergraduate 18-credit-hour schedule will need to receive advance approval from their Community Director supervisor.
+Applicants who plan to take graduate classes or participate in student teaching, internships, co-ops, or nursing clinical will require advanced approval from the associate director for residence life before instatement as an RA.

-You will be assigned to a residential community.
+If selected, you will be assigned to a residential community.
 You are expected to remain in good academic and judicial standing with Residence Life and Housing and the university.
-Resident assistants are not eligible to hold any elected position in the Residential Community Council position.
+Resident assistants are not eligible to hold any elected position in the Residential Community Council.
 You will be hired for one academic year only and must apply for reinstatement for each following year.